 I think its a real shame that the show wasn’t able to run a lot longer as though it had an excellent run I think there was still more to explore.
 It would have been interesting to see if any anomalies could lead to alien planets.
 We know the can travel in time and space.
 The Tyrannosaurus Rex appeared in London for instance, whilst we know that in real life, they only lived in North America.
 So if they can open up to different parts of the earth, whose to say that they can’t move to different worlds and galaxies?

 Ironically Primeval has potentially the most varied premise after possibly Doctor Who itself.
 It can allow its characters to visit anywhere, and its not dependent on one lead like Doctor Who either.

 Overall I’d rank it as the best British cult series of the 21st century alongside Being Human and the best British Science Fiction series of the 21st century.

 Doctor Who Vs Primeval

-From its inception Primeval was compared to Doctor Who sometimes negatively.
-Many saw it as being yet another attempt by ITV to create a rival to Doctor Who and indeed many people often bashed it as an inferior version of the classic British sci fi series.
+From its inception Primeval was compared to Doctor Who, sometimes negatively.
+Many saw it as being yet another attempt by ITV to create a rival to Doctor Who and it was often bashed in the mainstream media as an inferior version of the classic British sci fi series.

 I am sure the fact that she is a close friend of Steven Moffat and Russell T Davies has NOTHING to do with her opinions of Primeval.